 Some of the world's most fascinating research takes place at The Center.
 Patients come here from all over the world to find answers to health problems other means have not been able to answer.
 The main focus here is nutrition through individualized treatments.
 Not only is the work here cutting edge, the look of the facility is unusual - 8 geodesic domes and a pyramid.
-Mondays through Fridays, by appointment.
-Tours take about 1 hour.
+The center is open Mondays through Fridays, by appointment only.
+The tours take about 1 hour.

 The WATER Center

 "A river is more than an amenity....it is a treasure."....Oliver Wendell Holmes.

 Decades of industrial and commercial activities played a major role in the groundwater contamination under downtown Wichita.
 Discovered in the late 1980's, the impacted site was dubbed the Gilbert and Mosley Project.
 Faced with complex public health and economic crises, the City of Wichita took the lead in investigating and cleaning up the 3,850-acre site.
 The resulting groundwater treatment system is the WATER Center (Wichita Area Treatment, Education, and Remediation Center).
 The WATER Center offers many opportunities to learn about water, conservation, aquatic wildlife and pollution prevention.
 Plus, situated in one of Wichita' public parks, it's a pleasure just to watch nature and hear the sounds of fountains and pools of water.